AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 In the CUSTOMER MANAGEMENT section, you can view your recipients, audiences, and subscriptions.
 These lists are rea-only.

 * **Recipients** - Access your recipient database.
 By default, you can view their email address, first name and last name.
-Learn more about recipients in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/gs-audiences.html){target="_blank"}.
+Learn more about recipients in [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/gs-audiences.html){target="_blank"}.
 * **Audiences** - This is your list of audiences.
 By default, you can view their type, origin, creation/last modification dates and label.
 You can filter the list by origin.
-Learn more about audiences and lists in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/create-audiences/create-audiences.html){target="_blank"}.
+Learn more about audiences and lists in [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/create-audiences/create-audiences.html){target="_blank"}.
 * **Subscriptions** - Browse through your subscriptions lists.
 By default, you can view their type, mode and label.
-Learn how to manage subscriptions and unsubscriptions in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/subscriptions.html){target="_blank"}.
+Learn how to manage subscriptions and unsubscriptions in [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/subscriptions.html){target="_blank"}.

 ### Decision Management